w3f/Grants-Program/applications/chaineducation.md

  - They choose the first lesson and start to learn.
  - Users will be able to clear doubt on our Discord community.
  - They complete a course.
- - Once they complete a course, they get NFT certificate stating that they completed the course.
+ - Once they complete a course, they get Soul Bound Token certificate stating that they completed the course.
  - Once user is equipped with the knowledge, they can register themselves on our Job Board to get a Job.
+Although, it is not a requirement to signup for a job board.

 ### Simillar platforms